madvadi/madvadi.github.io/README.md

 *Table 6: Validation of the mesh-independent solution using the Kármán–Schoenherr skin-friction correlation.
 Percentage error is calculated relative to the reference correlation.*

-As said the verified section, for this study, the log-law and subviscous reigions are studied and therefore the buffer zone, i.e. 5 < $$y^+$$ < 30, is disregraded.
-In the
+As stated in the verification section, for this study, the log-law region and viscous sublayer are validated, while the buffer zone (i.e., 5<$$y^+$$<30) is disregarded.
+Within the log-law region, the lowest errors occur at $$y^+$$ = 30, 50, and 100, as Coles' law of the wall operates most accurately here.
+Beyond this, at $$y^+$$ =1000, the error begins to increase as the flow approaches the outer layer.

 | $y^+$ Location | Coles Theory $u^+$ | x2 Mesh $u^+$ | Relative Error (%) |
 | :--- | :--- | :--- | :--- |